g-s01/CS331/Lab-03/README.md

 #### Running the file

-Run the following commands in the terminal of the root folder `210101042_L3`:
+Run the following commands in the terminal of the root folder:

 ```
 javac Main.java